Dental Implants Abroad: Complete Safety Guide 2025 – What You Must Know Before Going

 Q: Can my US dentist handle follow-up care?
 A: Yes, most US dentists can provide routine follow-up care.
 We provide detailed treatment records and coordinate with your home dentist for seamless care transition.

-Q: What’s the real success rate for implants abroad?
+Q: What's the real success rate for implants abroad?
 A: JCI-accredited facilities report 95-98% success rates, comparable to US standards.
-Success depends on proper case selection and compliance with post-operative care.

 Q: Should I get multiple implants done in one trip?
-A: For 2-4 implants, a single trip is typically safe.
+A: For 2-4 dental implants, a single trip is typically safe.
 For full mouth reconstruction (6-8+ implants), staged treatment may be safer with proper healing time.

 Making the Right Decision: Our Professional Recommendation